MahaHalimi/Velodyne/README.md

 # Velodyne

-useful files for working with lidar existence of a script which returns only the angles useful for the detection of obstacles
+useful files for working with lidar,

+ansd an existence of a script which returns only the angles useful for the detection of obstacles